graciellehigino/the-return-of-the-fleas/manuscript.md

 functional diversity because it indicates that the species turnover is happening between species phylogenetically distant.

-On the other hand, networks that are better represented by *βwn* - i.e., those which differences between them are significantly smaller than the differences in relation to the metaweb - are also phylogenetically similar, varying always inside a limited range of small dissimilarity (both with PCDc and PCDp).
-Because these communities also have low values of *βs*, indicating less frequent species turnover, this dissimilarity is due to different links between shared species.
+On the other hand, networks that are better represented by *$\beta$wn* - i.e., those which differences between them are significantly smaller than the differences in relation to the metaweb - are also phylogenetically similar, varying always inside a limited range of small dissimilarity (both with PCDc and PCDp).
+Because these communities also have low values of *$\beta$s*, indicating less frequent species turnover, this dissimilarity is due to different links between shared species.
 This result may reflect two possible scenarios:
 1. In similar communities with low phylogenetic diversity (shorter branch